will-rowe/fieldbioinformatics/docs/tests.md

 ## Pipeline tests

-To test the complete workflow, as described in the [nCov SOP](https://artic.network/ncov-2019/ncov2019-bioinformatics-sop.html), you can use the `test-runner.sh` bash script.
+To test the complete pipeline, as described in the [nCov SOP](https://artic.network/ncov-2019/ncov2019-bioinformatics-sop.html), you can use the `test-runner.sh` bash script.
 You can test both the medaka and nanopolish workflows:

 ```
 ./test-runner.sh medaka